javidsegura/efficient-classifier/efficient-classifier/README.md

 3. **Update boundary conditions** in `bound_config.py` for data validation.

+4. If you are using this library, after you have adjusted data cleaning and feature engineering code you will most likely still need to adjust the following parameters:
+  - class weights
+  - adjust bound checking file ```bound_config.py```
+  - modify features to encode
+  - modify data preprocessing modes
+  - adjust optimization space (see all the parameters commented as 'MAJOR IMPACT IN PERFORMANCE' in order to see the parameters that significanlty increase computational costs over the long run)
+  - If you want to create a new pipeline, you also need to adjust the following:
+    - data preprocessing
+    - models to include/exclude
+    - extend grid space (both in the ```configuration.yaml``` and in ```modelling_runner_states_in.py```)

 ## Configuration

 The framework uses a comprehensive YAML configuration system.
 Key configuration sections: